Documentation¶

 To get the articles information in JSON format

-Returns a JSON object containing article info, content, and markdown if already fetched.
+Returns a JSON object containing article info, content, markdown and html if already fetched.
 Else, returns an empty object.

 dict